Roots and Radishes

 • Recipes

-These white chicken enchiladas are made healthier with an ultra-creamy, cheesy white sauce with Greek yogurt!
-They're easy to make, can easily be made gluten free, and pack a protein punch.
+These white chicken enchiladas are made with an ultra-creamy, cheesy white sauce made with Greek yogurt swapped in for sour cream!
+They're easy to make (with a gluten free option provided) and ultra-cozy and flavorful.

-Two healthy white chicken enchiladas on dark gray plate with cilantro and fork this recipe
+Two healthy white chicken enchiladas on dark gray plate with cilantro sprinkled on side. this recipe

 Jump to: